redstrate/redstrate.com/content/blog/bg3-crime/index.md

 - Modding
 ---

 In Act 2, there's a battle with a big group of enemies and you fight alongside a group of allies.
-Said allies are infamously known for walking and dying to your own attacks (like a big stinky cloud).
+Said allies are infamously known for walking and dying to your own attacks (like a big stinky cloud.)
 If an ally dies in your stink cloud, it's considered murdering a guard and they'll throw you in prison once the battle is over.
 There's apparently no way to get out of this situation in the vanilla game (as of Patch #7.)
 Your Tav is marked with an "Enemy of Justice" debuff which seems permanent:

 ![The status effect in-game.](status.jpg)